 - Have a plan

 Going to Napa and Sonoma can be overwhelming without a plan on which wineries to visit because they are EVERYWHERE.
 We usually schedule two (the right amount!) – sometimes three (too much!) appointments per day, giving time for a lunch and early dinner.
-All of the wineries have a bar and you can walk up and pay for a tasting without a reservation, but you can also plan incredibly interesting and fun wine experiences at the different wineries.

 - Schedule wine experiences.